OpenDDS/OpenDDS/docs/devguide/xtypes.rst

         }
     }

-``flat_index`` takes as input an index vector to the multi-dimensional array and the dimensions of the array and returns a flat index.
+``flat_index`` takes as input an index sequence to the multi-dimensional array and the dimensions of the array and returns a flat index.
 The same function is used when serializing the dynamic data object to make sure the mapping from index to id is consistent and conforms to the XTypes spec regarding the order of the elements.

 .. _xtypes--reading-members-of-more-complex-types: